travisolbrich/315-P2-Reversi/doc/DesignDocument.md

 ## Purpose of Project

 The goal is to create a Reversi game.
-This game will focus on an audience interested in strategy board games.
+This game will focus on an audience which is interested in turn-based strategy board games.
+The game will be implemented through a client/server system, so that players will be able to play against AI and other human opponents through interaction with the game lobby.
+Players nopt wanting or unable to play using the client server system, will be allowed to play in stand-alone mode through the client itself.
 Throughout the project, experience will then be gained in both AI algorithms as well as Server-Client programming.
-Finally, designing a high-quality GUI for the game will be the final step in the game's progression.
+Additionally, designing a high-quality GUI for the game will be a high priority toward the delivery of the final game.
 The game will follow traditional Reversi rules found on the [Reversi wiki page](http://en.wikipedia.org/wiki/Reversi) as referenced by the [Project Instructions](http://courses.cs.tamu.edu/choe/13fall/315/proj2.html).

 ## High Level Entities

 The three main entities are the Server, Client and Game loop.

 The server will be the entry point for clients.
-They will be placed into a lobby and the game will begin once they user has selected their preferred settings.
+They will be placed into a lobby and the game will begin once the user has selected their preferred settings.

 The lobbies are run in separate, contained threads that handle creating and running the game's logic.